mcokbas/EC523_final_project/README.md

 # Final Project for Deep Learning

 # BM3D
-This code is adapted from another github repository for our noise model For BM3D code there are some dependencies, you can use the following lines to install the dependencies: <br />
+This code is adapted from Tampere University codebase (http://www.cs.tut.fi/~foi/GCF-BM3D/) for our noise model For BM3D code there are some dependencies, you can use the following lines to install the dependencies: <br />
 <br />
 pip3 install bm3d